-- Specifically formulated to match the composition of rabbit milk
+- Like Mother’s Milk – formulated to match the unique composition of rabbit milk

-- Elevated Protein & Fat Content - for improved growth rate of kits.
+- High in Energy – to cater for the rapid growth rate of kits.

-- Contains 'Milk Oil' - antimicrobial fatty acids that are essential for good gut health.
+- Protective ‘Milk Oil’ – antimicrobial fatty acids that are essential for good gut health.

 To make 40mL of milk: Mix 2 level scoops of powder (14g) with 25mL of warm water.